Niv20/string-c-library/README.md

 ## Setup for Examples

-To demonstrate the library's functionality, most examples will use a Person struct.
+To demonstrate the library's functionality, we will use a Person struct.
 This setup will be assumed for all subsequent examples.

 ```c
 // The structure we will store in the list